zaykov/web-page/index.md

 layout: page
 ---

 Most of my productive time I spend with <a href="http://aerospace.honeywell.com/" target="_blank">Honeywell Aerospace</a>, Advanced Technology.
-I am part of a team doing research, building prototypes, and collaborating with European research institutes on performance-efficient models, tools, and methods for the future aerospace computing platforms.
+I am part of a team doing research, building prototypes, and collaborating with European research institutes on performance-efficient RTOS services, tools, and models for the future aerospace computing platforms.

 ## Research Interests
 * Embedded System Design